editazhu/ray-tracing-gems-cn/README.md

 - [x] @RainVector / @papalqi 1.
 Ray Tracing Terminology, by Eric Haines and Peter Shirley
 - [x] @YanFeiGao / @papalqi 2.
 What is a Ray? by Peter Shirley, Ingo Wald, Tomas Akenine-Möller, and Eric Haines
 - [x] @jingjingshenye 3.
 Introduction to DirectX Raytracing, by Chris Wyman and Adam Marrs
-- [ ] 4.
+- [x] @Nicholas10128 4.
 A Planetarium Dome Master Camera, by John E. Stone
 - [x] @editazhu 5.
 Computing Minima and Maxima of Subarrays, by Ingo Wald

 PART 2: INTERSECTIONS AND EFFICIENCY, editor: Ingo Wald